codewithsrobins1/photoverse-web-app/README.md

 # Photoverse

-A blog website that is built using React, Sanity.io, Google Authentification, and Tailwind CSS.
+A social media web applicaiton that is built using React, Sanity.io, Google Authentification, and Tailwind CSS.
+Users can create posts to share with their friends and also save posts that they like.

 ## Link to Live Site